Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 The Arabic script was introduced to Africa between the 10th to 16th centuries, and was the precursor to many Latin orthographies in pre-colonial times.
 Different languages have developed slightly different implementations of the Arabic script, and often the usage is not fully standardised.
 The Arabic language, being Semitic, is built on consonant patterns and therefore usually omits vowel diacritics and gemination marks, but African languages typically need to show all diacritics, including some additional marks to represent their full phonetics.

-In 1998, at the JCMWA/MICCAO conference in Ngaoundéré, Cameroon, over 100 representatives from 14 West African countries agreed that the orthography described here would be a good standard for writing the Fulfulde language with Arabic script (called Ajamiya).sc
+In 1998, at the JCMWA/MICCAO conference in Ngaoundéré, Cameroon, over 100 representatives from 14 West African countries agreed that the orthography described here would be a good standard for writing the Fulfulde language with Arabic script (called Ajamiya).2

 For information about the script in general, see the Arabic overview.